-Occlusal Dysfunction may not be something you’ve heard of.
-It comes with headaches, facial pain, migraines and even TMJ.
+Occlusal dysfunction is something our patients are not often familiar with.
+It comes with headaches, facial pain, migraines and even TMJ symptoms.
 All of these issues affect the way your teeth fit together and how you respond to trauma.
-Patients of all ages may suffer from Occlusal Disease.
+Patients of all ages may suffer from occlusal disease.

 Often, patients just think they have a migraine or headache problem when they are suffering from occlusal dysfunction.
 This issue is usually caused by a trauma or an ill-functioning bite over a long period of time.
 It can also originate from sleep apnea or become exaggerated due to sleep disturbance.

 Many experts believe occlusal disease is the top cause of tooth loss and the biggest cause of crowns and fillings breaking.
 It’s a very serious issue and may cause unnatural wear or damage to your teeth.
 Often, the damage it causes may require expensive repairs and it’s not limited to just your teeth.

 Occlusal disease is used to describe the signs shown from grinding or clenching your teeth habitually.
 Some of the signs observed include:

 - Rough or sharp chipping on the edges of the teeth

 - Advanced wear through the protective enamel layer

 - Notches found at the gumline of teeth

 - Muscle pain and headaches